Guide

 A greater focus on the customer experience — coupled with converging trends in business, cybersecurity and data management — is driving organizations to reevaluate their technology planning and their investment in digital infrastructure.

-- Nearly nine in 10 hotels report a shortage of staff.3 Serving guests more efficiently is driving adoption of contactless check-in, delivery robots, voice-activated amenities, self-service meeting spaces and other bandwidth-intensive solutions.
+- More than seven in 10 of the hotels recently surveyed said they had job openings they were unable to fill despite active searches.3 Serving guests more efficiently is driving adoption of contactless check-in, delivery robots, voice-activated amenities, self-service meeting spaces and other bandwidth-intensive solutions.

 Modernizing networking and connectivity